 Race 1: 1 Mile.
 F.MC 30000

-#3 Mi Chachis Intenta (4/1) – This filly showed ability in her debut and had a troubled trip last time when they moved her up in class.
+#3 Mi Chachis Intenta (4/1) – This filly showed ability in her debut at Churchill and had a troubled trip last time when they moved her up in class.
 Dropping back to a lower level, the Conductor likes her.

 Race 2: 6 ½ Furlongs.
 Clm 30000n2L